Boredom at Work

 • Dedicated TPU printing: The X2D’s specialized TPU feeder addresses the jamming problems that plague standard extruders with flexible filaments

-X2D vs. X1 Carbon vs. H2D: Which Should You Pick?
+X2D vs. P2S vs. H2D: Which Should You Pick?

 FeatureP2SX2DH2D